Altho/Altho/README.md

 - Design pattern
 - Unit testing

 My objective is to become a good programmer , regardless of framework or language.
-Technolgy wise, I am currently working with and learning :
+Technolgy wise, I am currently working with :

 - Next.js and React
+- Angular
 - Typescript
 - Unit testing with Jest and React-Testing-Library
-- Mantine
-- Express.js
+- Fastify
 - GraphQL
-- PostgreSQL
 - Prisma
 - Firebase
-- Strapi

-I have currently two projects in the work that I am excited about.
-One will be a multiplayer game that uses Typescript and Websocket !
-The other one will be a full fledged full stack app made with Nest.Js (on Fastify) , Prisma, Postgres and Next.js.

-Although I have barely started deeping my toes in it , I am very interested in learning Rust and Svelte.

 **📫 Contact me !**
 ------
 I am currently open to jobs and collaborations.
 I am open to any project based on web technologies .
-My portfolio, http://www.altho.me is currently in the work, in the meanwhile you can email me !
+My portfolio, https://www.altho.dev

 ------